Alphonse Legros: Life

+Personal life

+At the time of his naturalization as in 1881, Legros was described as a married French artist aged 43, living at Brook Green, Hammersmith, with four of his children, Lucien Alphonse, aged 15, Marie Florence, 13, Alfred Victor, 11, and Aimee Clotilde, 3.
+His eldest son, Lucien, became an engineer and president of the Institution of Automobile Engineers, he started a motor vehicle company with Guy Knowles (Legros & Knowles Ltd in Cumberland Park, Willesden Junction, Willesden) and they later established the Iris Car Company.

 Legros died on 8 December 1911 in Watford.

 Works

 Later works, after Legros resigned his professorship in 1892, returned to the manner of his early days—imaginative landscapes, castles in Spain, and farms in Burgundy, etchings such the series of The Triumph of Death, and the sculptured fountains for the gardens of the Duke of Portland at Welbeck Abbey.
 Pictures, drawings and etchings by Legros, went to the following galleries and museums: